cvrabel/fantasyLineup/README.md

 1) sudo make build-lambda-package
 2) aws cli command to upload zip file to S3 bucket (need to upload to S3 first because size is too large to upload directly to lambda)
 3) aws cli command to upload the S3 file to lambda function

+Once you upload to Lambda, make sure you include the correct environment variables (the ones in the docker-compose.yml that I did not include).